GBM1228/Customer-Retention-Dashboard-using-Power-BI/README.md

 ## About This Project

-As my 3rd task for the Virtual Internship on Power BI from PwC, I have design a dashboard focused on Customer Retention.
+As my 3rd task for the Virtual Internship on Power BI from PwC, I designed a dashboard focused on Customer Retention.
-As a Data Analyst, my role was to Define proper KPIs, Create a dashboard for the retention manager reflecting the KPIs, Write a short email to him (the engagement partner) explaining my findings, and include suggestions as to what needs to be changed
+As a Data Analyst, my role was to Define proper KPIs, Create a dashboard for the retention manager reflecting the KPIs, Write a short email to the engagement partner explaining my findings, and include suggestions as to what needs to be changed

 #